QodotPlugin/qodotplugin.github.io/docs/additional-resources.md

 Most quirks, setup, and explanations of Trenchbroom’s features are in text through the Trenchbroom manual:
 [https://trenchbroom.github.io/manual/latest/](https://trenchbroom.github.io/manual/latest/)

+## Other Editors

+Technically, other editors can be configured to support user-made game definitions with Qodot.

+[QuakeWiki](https://quakewiki.org/wiki/Mapping_tools) provides a list of mapping tools for Quake.

 ## Video Tutorials

 [dumptruck_ds's Tutorial Series: Quake Mapping in Trenchbroom ](https://youtu.be/gONePWocbqA?list=PLgDKRPte5Y0AZ_K_PZbWbgBAEt5xf74aE)